An editorial · Vol. I · Boca Raton, FL · 2026

 1. The bank will take my house.

 In a Home Equity Conversion Mortgage, the homeowner retains the title.
 The lender places a lien — the same legal structure used in any conventional mortgage.
-As long as the borrower lives in the home as their primary residence, pays property taxes and homeowner's insurance, and maintains the property, the home cannot be taken.
+As long as the borrower lives in the home as their primary residence and meets ongoing property charge obligations (property taxes, homeowner's insurance, HOA/condo dues where applicable, flood insurance where required, and home maintenance), the home cannot be taken.

 The fear underneath: Loss of control.
 Fear of homelessness.
 Deep attachment to home as identity.